 In setting up a dynasty trust, the grantor may opt to let a beneficiary act as their own trustee, which is a more relaxed approach to managing the trust.
 Commonly though, grantors choose a financial institution or bank to manage the trust.
 This appointed trustee then oversees the asset management and distribution according to the trust’s established rules.
 As beneficiaries pass away, their roles are taken on by the next generation, continuing the trust’s lifecycle.

-So what else is there to Dynasty Trusts?
+So what else is there to dynasty trusts?
 Here we provide 4 additional things everyone considering establishing one should know:

 Dynasty Trusts Aren’t Only for Large Estates